+In the first half of the Summer Term, the focus has been on teaching about relationships.
 We develop positive relationships throughout the school year and through each Jigsaw Puzzle, but there is a more specific focus on this in this Unit of Work, with children learning about different relationships we have with our friends, family and communities (including staying safe online), and how these relationships change as we grow.
 We are an inclusive school community that teaches about respect and tolerance and celebrates diversity.
 Please refer to our website for further information.

 In the second half of the Summer Term we will be teaching the 'Changing Me' Puzzle.
 This helps children learn to cope positively with all sorts of change.
-In Key Stage 2 they will learn about puberty in this Puzzle.
-In Key Stage 1 we introduce scientific terminology for body parts for safeguarding reasons and to lay the foundations for learning about puberty later.
+The content of these lessons is age appropriate and developmentally appropriate.
+It is taught sensitively and inclusively, with respect to the backgrounds and beliefs of our families.